mikechristel/sciencemakers-www/README.md

 ### Production

+Set env.json to production as needed.
 Run 'ng build -prod' to build locally.
 Deploy outside of the gitHub framework as necessary.

 ## Browsers